laczkobalazs/irems-test-tasks/README.md

 While Traefik is free and open-source NGINX is Although both are quite a similar load balancing reverse proxy servers offering multitudes of features, Traefik is focused on microservices, cloud-native applications, k8s clusters.
 Setting up a docker-compose file is easier in the case of the NGINX, however adding new services and managing is easier in Traefik.
 NGINX does not support monitoring for its free tier model.

 ### 5 - Shell Scripting

+Please see the bash script in the "task-5" directory.